Sophie Guellati-Salcedo, Ph.D.

 The Psychological Dimension of Gut Ecology

 Short-chain fatty acids such as butyrate appear to participate in several of these pathways.
 They can influence cytokine activity (including IL-6 and TNF-α), modulate the hypothalamic–pituitary–adrenal axis, and interact with the vagus nerve, which serves as a key interface between the gut and the brain.
-These same pathways have been central to PNI research for decades.
+These pathways have been central to PNI research for decades.

 Studies from integrated PNI–microbiome groups, such as the APC Microbiome Institute at University College Cork (Cryan & Dinan, 2012; 2019), the Cousins Center for Psychoneuroimmunology at UCLA (Slavich et al., 2018), and SUNY Upstate Medical University (Licinio et al., 2020), demonstrate that microbial metabolites can influence immune tone and emotional regulation through shared biochemical channels.